MWasylyk/SwingSeek/README.md

 SwingSeek
 =========

-A fully functional seek bar for audio written in Java.
+A seek bar for audio written in Java.
 The seek bar is a Swing component that is resizable.

 Usage
 =====